oliverychen/oliverychen.github.io/pages/blog/index.md

 <b>4. <i> Effective</i> network strength rate</b>

 <br>
-Once we have defined the <i>effective</i> network strength, it is natural to define the <i> effective</i> network strength rate: the increase of network strength per unit treatment increase.
+Once we have defined the <i>effective</i> network strength, it is natural to define the <i> effective</i> network strength rate: the change (note: could be decrease) of network strength per unit treatment increase.

 <center>